Bankhead, Marinda Redd

 In September, 1850, John Hardison Redd, his wife Elizabeth Hancock Redd, together with their children and six bonded servants entered the Salt Lake Valley as part of the Mormon overland trail’s James Pace Company.
 Marinda, one of the family’s servants, was likely born into slavery on the farm which John and Elizabeth Redd worked in Onslow County, North Carolina.
 Elizabeth had inherited two slave girls from her father, Zebedee Hancock’s estate.
 When she married Redd in 1826, she brought Venus and Chaney into her new household.
 Redd family tradition holds that Marinda, born around 1831, was Chaney’s daughter.
 DNA evidence has confirmed that John H. Redd fathered a son with Venus.
 He is also, likely, the father of Chaney’s daughter Amy.
 If Marinda was Chaney’s biological daughter, John H. Redd very well could be her father, too.
 The Redd DNA study did not include any of Chaney or Marinda’s descendants, so there is no incontrovertible evidence to prove that supposition.
 The 1850 census lists Amy and Marinda’s race as “yellow,” a term used to indicate very light skin tone resulting from mixed racial heritage.

 The decade of the 1860s was a difficult time for Marinda.
-She gave birth to two children out of wedlock, a son named David William Pace in 1863, who was remembered in Spanish Fork as “Billy Bankhead” and a second son, Edward T. Dennis in 1867.
+She gave birth to two children out of wedlock: a son named David William Pace in 1863, who was remembered in Spanish Fork as “Billy Bankhead” and a second son, Edward T. Dennis in 1867.
 Both of the boys were fathered by white Mormon men which brought down the condemnation of LDS bishop Albert King Thurber.
 In 1867, at two meetings, Thurber preached against “whoredoms” and race mixing.

 Alex and Marinda were known as faithful Latter-day Saints during their married life.
 A black newspaper publisher, Julius Taylor, interviewed the elderly couple in 1899 and described Marinda and Alex as “devout and strict Mormons.
 She belongs to the Ladies’ Relief Society of her Ward.”

 Like other Spanish Fork farmers, who lived in town, Alex supported his family by raising crops on a plot of land in a designated agricultural area.
 The Bankhead’s farmland spanned twenty acres.
-As property owners they amassed enough to be able to leave a legacy to David William “Billy” after their deaths.
+As property owners they amassed enough wealth to be able to leave a legacy to David William “Billy” after their deaths.
 They seemed to have been well accepted as members of the community and LDS ward.
 Neighbors remembered “Aunt Rindy” attending parties and visiting with friends.

 Marinda developed breast cancer and eventually died of the disease some years after undergoing a mastectomy.
 She died in Provo, Utah, at the Utah County infirmary on January 20, 1907.
 Alex predeceased her by five years.
 Marinda Caroline Redd Bankhead is buried next to her husband in the Spanish Fork City Cemetery, where many of Utah Territory’s earliest Mormon Pioneers rest.
-Someone placed a headstone over the Bankhead’s grave that dates a proxy temple sealing to 1991, but FamilySearch ordinance data contradicts that.
+Someone placed a headstone over the Bankhead’s grave which dates a proxy temple sealing to 1991, but FamilySearch ordinance data contradicts that date.
 According to FamilySearch, Alex, Marinda, and Marinda’s sons were sealed together in 1984.

 By Tonya Reiter and Kaitlyn Benoit